×

 Tommaso's Superlight Aluminum Frame

-The Tommaso 6061 SLA Aluminum frame is pretty standard across all aluminum bikes in this price range.
+The lightweight Tommaso 6061 Super light aluminum frame is pretty standard across all aluminum bikes in this price range.
 They have figured out a geometry that works and there is no need to change it since this frame does its job perfectly well.

-It’s definitely not heavy or uncomfortable, so it will provide a seamless ride both uphill and on uneven roads.
+It’s definitely not heavy or uncomfortable, so it will provide a seamless ride both uphill and on uneven roads and an optimal position for riding.
 The Tommaso Imola weighs just 23lbs.

-Moreover, the frame is available in three colors: black, burnt orange, and white.
+Moreover, this comfortable frame is available in three colors: black, burnt orange, and white.
 Our personal favorite is the burnt orange, but the other two color combinations look really nice as well.
 You might not be the fastest cyclist out there, but you’ll be among the more fashionable for sure.

 Weakest Link: Fork